-Bassfield is a blue-collar town, with 48.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bassfield is generally considered to be a blue-collar town.
+48.91% of the Bassfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bassfield is a town of production and manufacturing workers, sales and office workers, and managers.
 There are especially a lot of people living in Bassfield who work in office and administrative support (23.91%), management occupations (23.91%), and maintenance occupations (2.17%).

 Bassfield’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.